 2 weeks to Halloween and dusk already comes too early.
 Boo!
-We needed a little something to light up the nights, and these black cat luminaries are just what the witch doctor ordered.
+We needed a little something to light up the nights, and these DIY black cat luminaries are just what the mad doctor ordered.
 Press play on the video below for a preview of their purrrr-fect warm Halloween glow…

-And a bit of Halloween sorcery is at play for this DIY because I turned the template from our witch’s boots mixed media project into an absolutely divine feline!
+And here’s another Halloween twist: a bit of October sorcery is at play for this DIY because I turned the template from our witch’s boots mixed media project into an absolutely divine feline!
+Fire up our Halloween playlist on Spotify and craft up your own cool cats to make a set of festive Halloween lanterns all your own.

 Looking for more ways to light up your Halloween with simple supplies?
-Visit our cardboard box jack-o-lantern shape sorter tutorial – just add a tea light!
+Turn our DIY treat pails into monster lanterns for trick-or-treating.
+Or visit our cardboard box jack-o-lantern shape sorter tutorial – just add a tea light for adorable DIY kids’ Halloween decor!

-To make your own black cat luminary you’ll need:
+To make your own black cat luminaries you’ll need:

 - A gift bag or paper lunch bag